MikeTaylor/firefly/doc/folio-app-metadata.md

 These files have two purposes: to present the information needed when browsing and searching apps in the app-store, and to provide the information required to actually install and enable the app.

+### Trust

+When someone downloads software from Index Data's site, they trust it because they trust the source -- only Index Data personnel can place software on that site.
+But when anyone can make FOLIO apps available, and when apps from multiple sources appear together in an app-store, how can users know what to trust?

+One approach is a top-down certification program, where the organization running the app-store assumes responsibility for a level of quality and security -- much as Apple does with its own app-store.
+But for FOLIO, we very much want a decentralized approach where there is no single gatekeeper.
+Instead, we want to give users confidence that an app is published by the organization that it claims, and let them choose which organizations to trust as they do now.

+The simplest way to do this is for the publishing organization to use its own private key to encrypt the `elements` section of the app metadata file, and store the result in a "checksum" field.
+Then users (or more likely their software) can verify that this field correctly decrypts using the organization's public key, which it can publish on its own website or in a well-known key-server.

 ## File format